M4444/juvix/docs/source/preliminaries/ingredients.md

 including compile-time evaluation, inlining, fusion, case simplification, common sub-expression elimination, various dead code elimination checks, and rewriting provably equivalent terms.

-### Interaction net evaluation

-For certain backends, Juvix can evaluate lambda calculus terms using the abstract model of interaction nets, as outlined by [Lamping, Asperti, and Guerrini](https://www.cambridge.org/vi/academic/subjects/computer-science/programming-languages-and-applied-logic/optimal-implementation-functional-programming-languages?format=HB) and inspired by [prior work](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07).
-Interaction nets minimise the number of beta reductions by sharing evaluations, perform runtime fusion, support automatic parallelism, and handle large closures efficiently.
-They come with some overhead, but this can be mitigated with [bespoke encoding](https://github.com/cryptiumlabs/juvix/issues/85)
-— generating custom rewrite rules at compile-time — for small, performance-critical functions.

 ### Linear dependent types obviate garbage collection and ensure type erasure

 The core type theory of Juvix combines linear & dependent types, extending prior research into the combination of the two paradigms with additional linear connectives & pragmatic essentials and instantiating usage quantisation over the natural numbers to provide maximally precise accounting.
 Dependent types enable the language to verify properties of its own terms in succinct proofs and open up a wide arena of compiler optimisations.
 Linear types obviate the need for garbage collection in both the optimal reduction & alternative direct subterm compilation paths, facilitate aggressive imperative optimisation transformations, and ensure that dependent types used to enforce properties but not needed at runtime are always erased by the compiler.